- About the Department and SGPP-L List

 The programme is designed for experienced practitioners in full-time employment in the public, private and related sectors.

-The application process is now open and the closing date for applications is the 26th of October 2018.
+The application process is now open and the closing date for applications is November 2019.

 A candidate who is the holder of a degree or other professional qualification or appropriate relevant experience and who has a minimum of three years' professional business/administrative experience is eligible for the MRes Government and Public Policy degree, subject to the approval of the Graduate Studies Committee.
 A limited number of places are available.